How to Check Website Traffic (+ 9 Free or Cheap Tools)

 SE Ranking Pricing & Features Overview

 It’s somewhat challenging to summarize how much it costs to use SE Ranking to check website traffic as you can configure rankings check frequency daily, every three days, or weekly.
-Likewise, you can pay annually, for nine, six, or three months at a time, or go month to month.
+Likewise, you can pay annually, for 9, 6, or 3 months at a time, or go month to month.
 The more frequently you want to update tracking and the less you’re willing to pay in advance, the higher your cost will be.
 Costs will also increase whenever you want a higher limit on a feature.

 With that in mind, here are the highlights regarding SE Ranking plans: